 CeraVe Hydrating Cleanser

-If your skin is extremely dry or dehydrated, the CeraVe cleanser is the better choice.
+If your skin is extremely dry or dehydrated, the CeraVe cleanser is the better choice in my opinion.
 It is packed with moisturising and hydrating ingredients such as Hyaluronic Acid and Glycerin, which the Cetaphil cleanser does not contain.

 CeraVe products are so effective at soothing dryness they are recommended by the National Eczema Association.
 This product is also non-comedogenic, non-irritating and fragrance-free.